mscottkey/ares-pools-plugin/README.md

 1. Go to .../ares-webportal/app/templates/components
 2. Open live-scene-play-custom.hbs
-3. Inser the line below into the file:
+3. Insert the line below into the file:

 <LiveScenePools @scene={{this.scene}} />